Super Dodge Ball: Ports

-A Nintendo Entertainment System version of Super Dodge Ball was released in 1989, although it is not an exact port, as it featured several differences such as special moves and full stats for individual team members, two additional teams (India and U.S.S.R.), and a "Bean Ball" mode.
+A Nintendo Entertainment System version of Super Dodge Ball was released in 1989.
+However, it is not an exact port, as it featured several differences such as special moves and full stats for individual team members, two additional teams (India and U.S.S.R.), and a "Bean Ball" mode.
 The soundtrack featured stage music appropriate for each country depicted in the game.
 For example, the Japan stage theme was "Sakura Sakura" and the England stage featured a song apparently written by marrying two Beatles hits ("Get Back" and "A Hard Day's Night").

-The Japan-only X68000 version, an exact port of the arcade release, was released on September 1988.
+The Japan-only X68000 version, an exact port of the arcade release, was released in September 1988.
 It added stereo music and parallax scrolling, as well as a cheat code that increases the character variations.

 Another home version was released exclusively in Japan for the PC Engine titled Nekketsu Kōkō Dodgeball Bu: PC Bangai Hen (熱血高校ドッジボール部 PC番外編), released on March 30, 1990.
 It was published by Naxat Soft and developed by KID.
-Similar to the NES version, the PC Engine version added individual stats, life gauges, and power shots for each member of every team.
-However, the graphics, teams, and stages are still identical.
+Similar to the NES version, the PC Engine version added individual stats, life gauges, and power shots for each member of every team, but the graphics, teams, and stages are still identical.
 In addition to the single-player tournament mode and a 2-player versus mode, it also features a single-player quest mode where the player can replace the default members of their team with the captains from the rival teams.

-The PlayStation 2 version, released in Japan on January 26, 2006, was published by Hamster as part of the Ore-tachi no Gēsen Zoku series.
-It is an emulation of the original arcade game.